-Subscribers should send a signed and completed application form to Triodos Bank, Brunel House, 11 The Promenade, Clifton, Bristol, BS8 3NN to be received by no later than 3pm on Friday 23 July 2010.
+Subscribers should send a signed and completed application form to the Bank's UK registered office at Deanery Road, Bristol BS1 5AS.
 The direct transfer must then be transferred electronically from the nominated account to Triodos Bank DR subscription, account number 20222815 sort code 16-58-10.
-If the Bank does not receive the opening deposit from the nominated account within 5 working days of receipt of the application, the application will not be processed.
+If the Bank does not receive the opening deposit from the nominated account within five working days of receipt of the application, the application will not be processed.

-No person receiving a copy of this document in any territory other than the UK may treat the same as constituting an invitation or offer to him/her, nor should she/he in any event make any application for Depository Receipts.
+No person receiving a copy of this document in any territory other than the UK may treat the same as constituting an invitation or offer to him, nor should he in any event make any application for Depository Receipts.
 Any application by any person not resident in the United Kingdom will be rejected.

-Currency Risk in the United Kingdom
+Currency risk in the United Kingdom

-The Offering is made in pounds sterling but the price of the Depository Receipts for shares is denominated in euros.
-As a result Depository Receipt holders are affected by exchange rate risk.
-This may adversely affect the sterling value of any investment in the Bank or the amount of dividends you receive.
-In particular, you should note that dividend payments made to UK residents are converted into pounds sterling from euros at the exchange rate on the dividend payment date.
+The Offering is made in pounds sterling but the price of the Depository Receipts is denominated in euros.
+As a result Depository Receipt Holders are affected by exchange rate risk.
+This may adversely affect the sterling value of any investment in the Bank or the amount of dividends Depository Receipt Holders receive.
+In particular, investors should note that dividend payments made to UK residents are converted into pounds sterling from euros at the exchange rate on the dividend payment date.
 In addition when selling some or all of the Depository Receipts, conversion from euros to sterling takes place at the time of the sale.